When Is a Tooth Extraction NecessaryTavares, FL

 If you have a bad dental infection, visit a dental office as soon as possible.
 It will be obvious if the infection has spread since you will experience intense discomfort that will make it difficult to bite down, chew, or even carry on with daily activities.
 We recommend coming in at the first sign of a toothache so we can treat the infection before it reaches the point of being severe.
 However, if you have delayed an appointment and are now in intense pain, you may need a tooth extraction just to get rid of the infection quickly.
 While not ideal, we can eliminate the source of the problem, prescribe you antibiotics, and then replace the tooth or teeth in the future with dental crowns and bridges or dental implants.

-Check out what others are saying about our tooth extraction support services on Yelp: When Is a Tooth Extraction Necessary Tavares
+Check out what others are saying about our tooth extraction support services on Google: When Is a Tooth Extraction Necessary Tavares

 The cost to restore the tooth is too great.

 We accept most insurance plans and can also discuss various payment options with you.
 However, we also realize that sometimes restorative dental work can be cost prohibitive.
 This is not an inexpensive teeth whitening procedure.
 Instead, removing an infection can require a full root canal and restoration afterward.
 If you are in a situation where you cannot afford a root canal, you may want to consider a tooth extraction and then replace the tooth later on when you have the funds to do so.
 This will address the immediate problem, which is to remove the infection.